Helperbird/website/src/pages/features/immersive-reader-for-chrome.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Immersive Reader extension - Website or PDF
+title: Immersive Reader Extension - Website or PDF
-description: Bring Microsoft's Immersive Reader to any website or PDF with Helperbirds extension.
-Improve your reading fluency and understanding in a snap.
-It's compatible across Chrome, Edge, Firefox, and all iOS devices.
-Ready for a game-changer?
-Try it now.
+description: Use Microsoft's Immersive Reader on any website or PDF with Helperbird.
+Improve reading fluency and understanding.
+Compatible with Chrome, Edge, Firefox, and iOS devices.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 featurePageTitle: Read Better Everywhere with Immersive Reader
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/immersive.svg"
 youtubeId: pFF3t3i-7Ik
 cardTitle: Immersive Reader
-featureDescription: Bring Microsoft's Immersive Reader to any website or PDF with Helperbirds extension.
-Improve your reading fluency and understanding in a snap.
-It's compatible across Chrome, Edge, Firefox, and all iOS devices.
+featureDescription: Use Microsoft's Immersive Reader on any website or PDF with Helperbird.
+Improve reading fluency and understanding.
+Compatible with Chrome, Edge, Firefox, and iOS devices.
 group: reading
 color: blue
 tags: